lelonS/online-shopping-api/tests/test-docs.md

 2. Verify that the API returns the status code `200` and the correct data.
 3. Stop the database.
 4. Send a `GET` request to a valid endpoint. `GET /api/products`
-5. Verify that the API returns the status code `500` and the correct error message.
+5. Verify that the API returns the status code `500` and an error message.
 6. Start the database.
 7. Send a `GET` request to a valid endpoint. `GET /api/products`
 8. Verify that the API returns the status code `200` and the correct data.